 Oral resentation: a 10 minute oral presentation followed by 5 minutes of questions.
 A pre-recorded presentation is preferred over a live presentation to avoid technical difficulties.
 Question time will be live.

 There is limited space for oral presentations.
-Accepted abstracts will be prioritised in the order received.
+Accepted abstracts will be prioritised in the order received and a review panel.
 If there are no remaining oral presentation times available, the authors will be notified and encouraged to present an ePoster.

-ePoster Presentation: Presenters will deliver a short 3 minute talk (live, not pre-recorded) and answer questions from the audience during a specified poster session.
+ePoster Presentation: Presenters will deliver a short 3 minute talk be pre-recorded and answer questions from the audience during a specified poster session.
 Your virtual poster will be one (1) PowerPoint slide.
-You will screen share with your participants to see your ePoster.
 Your ePoster should contain predominately graphics, images, tables etc rather than large amounts of text.